toluwalojurotimiayeni/alx-higher_level_programming/0x03-python-data_structure/README.md

-Write a function that replaces an element of a list at a specific position (like in C)
+Write a function that prints all integers of a list, in reverse order